openzipkin/brave/brave-resteasy-spring/README.md

     </dependency>

-The brave-resteasy-spring module has RESTEasy pre- and postprocess interceptor implementations that use the ServerTracer to set up the span state.
+The brave-resteasy-spring module has RESTEasy client and server support which makes the usage of Brave transparent for your application.
+This module contains:

-The preprocess interceptor detects existing trace/span state when a new request comes and sets the server received annotation if the span needs to be traced.
-The postprocess interceptor adds the server send annotation after which the span will be send to the span collector.
+*   `BraveClientExecutionInterceptor` can be configured to be used with the RestEasy Client Framework and intercepts every client request made.
+It will use `ClientTracer` to decide if request needs to be traced and if so it will submit span to SpanCollector containing `client send` and `client received` annotations.
+It will also detect failed requests and in that case add some additional annotations like for example `http.responsecode` and `failure` annotation.
+*   `BravePreProcessInterceptor` and `BravePostProcessInterceptor` will intercept requests at the server side and will use `ServerTracer` to deal with tracing.

-There is a separate example application that shown how to set up and configure the RESTEAsy integration using Spring -> [https://github.com/kristofa/brave-resteasy-example](https://github.com/kristofa/brave-resteasy-example)
+There is a separate example application that shows how to set up and configure the RESTEAsy integration using Spring -> [https://github.com/kristofa/brave-resteasy-example](https://github.com/kristofa/brave-resteasy-example)

 brave-resteasy-spring puts the Spring and RESTEasy dependencies to scope provided which means you are free to choose the